tankata/ArcGIS-Basic-Attachments/README.md

 # ArcGIS Basic Attachments
-ArcObjects C# Tool to create an attachment table for those with a basic license level
+ArcObjects C#.NET Tool to create an attachment table for those with a basic license level